Insights

 Personalized messages will help your messages resonate with your audience, making them feel valued and increasing their engagement with your messages.

-Before setting up your RCS sender identity, you’ll need to provide proof that your subscribers will be able to opt in and out of your communications.
+Before setting up your RCS Agents, you’ll need to provide proof that your subscribers will be able to opt in and out of your communications.
 In this way, opt-in is baked into the process.

 If you’re already sending SMS through a provider like Sinch, consent for RCS messages typically suffices, but you’ll still need to vet your provider’s approach to handling, storing, and protecting user data in the target market.
 Make sure that these practices align with your business’ standards and comply with relevant regulations.